Abar23/WebGL-Ray-Marcher/README.md

 python3 -m http.server
 ```

-Once the server is running locally, connect to the server on the port
+Once the server is running locally, connect to it via the corresponding port:
-that the server is using:

 ```
 localhost:<port number>